Image settings

 Perhaps there’s an image that you like the look of, but it contains some extra details that you don’t need in your animation - for example, you might only want one person in an image of two people, or you’d like part of an image to not be visible.
 You can crop images to cut away detail from the top, bottom, and/or sides.

-However, cropping an image involves VideoScribe converting it into a raster PNG image, which will mean any drawing animations in SVG source images (such as our library images) will be ignored.
-Instead, the image will now have a simple diagonal reveal animation.
+Please note: Cropping an image involves VideoScribe converting it into a raster PNG image.
+This means that the drawing instructions in the original SVG image will be lost, and the new image will use a simple diagonal reveal animation.

 Top tip: You can apply more than one crop to an image - simply follow the above process again for the same image.